Table of Contents

 |Treat underlying etiology||Definitive treatment of the underlying condition is the ultimate treatment.|

-The normal frequency of bowel movement is about thrice daily up to alternate daily.
-Excess of daily stool volume more than 10 ml/kg/body weight per day is an objective definition of diarrhea.
+The normal frequency of bowel movement varies depending on the child’s age, weight, and diet.
+For example, breastfed infants may have three soft bowel movements daily, while a toddler may have one or two formed movements daily.
+A daily stool volume greater than 10 ml/kg/body weight per day is an objective definition of diarrhea.

-The presence of certain substances in stools is never normal and should initiate appropriate workup and subsequent management.
-These are:
+The presence of certain substances in stools is never normal:

 - Fresh blood – red